streamsdb/site/docs/getting-started-dotnet.md

 ## Connecting

 To connect to a StreamsDB database we use the StreamsDBClient class.
-The constructor of this class accepts a [StreamsDB connection string](/docs/connection-string).
+The constructor of this class accepts a [connection string](/docs/connection-string).

 Once connected, you can get a handle to the a database by using the `DB()` method.
 Pass a database name, or an empty string if you want to use the database from the connection string.